doo/scanbot-barcode-scanner-sdk-example-windows/README.md

 The SDK can be integrated into your mobile apps within minutes and comes with Ready-To-Use UI components, which allow you to customize the barcode scanner to your needs.

-💡 For more details about the Scanbot Barcode Scanner SDK, please check out our [documentation](https://docs.scanbot.io/barcode-scanner-sdk/windows/introduction/?utm_source=npmjs.com&utm_medium=referral&utm_campaign=dev_sites).
+💡 For more details about the Scanbot Barcode Scanner SDK, please check out our [documentation](https://docs.scanbot.io/barcode-scanner-sdk/windows/introduction/?utm_source=github.com&utm_medium=referral&utm_campaign=dev_sites).

 ## How to run the example app

-The Windows SDK is a native SDK built for UWP using C++/WinRT and camera access via `Windows.Media` API.
-It is available as a NuGet package ([Scanbot.BarcodeSDK.Windows](https://www.nuget.org/packages/Scanbot.BarcodeSDK.Windows/)).
+The Windows SDK is a native SDK built for .NET Native or .NET 8/9 using various system components such as Media Foundation and Windows Imaging Component.

+It is available a NuGet package [`Scanbot.BarcodeSDK.Windows`](https://www.nuget.org/packages/Scanbot.BarcodeSDK.Windows/).

 Open it in Visual Studio 2019/2022, restore the NuGet packages, and run the example—it's as simple as that!